CrossRef/event-data-user-guide/event-data-manual.md

 The Crossref metadata contains a 'Resource link' field.
 This is a URL that you are redirected to when you click on a Crossref DOI.
 It redirects to the Landing Page but it doesn't always do this directly.
 Publishers deposit links with Crossref, but they sometimes add their own internal redirects.

 Let's take a simple example of a Crossref demonstration DOI.
 The Crossref DOI `10.5555/12345678` has the Resource link `http://psychoceramics.labs.crossref.org/10.5555-12345678.html`, which you can see in the [article metadata](http://api.crossref.org/works/10.5555/12345678/transform/application/vnd.crossref.unixsd+xml).
-If we follow the DOI,
+If we follow the DOI we see only one redirect, that from the DOI link.

 | URL | Comment |
 |-----|---------|